-25.2 Operating Lease Commitments - Group as Lessee
+24.3 Operating Lease Commitments - Group as Lessee

 The Group leases the head office and certain branch offices from BDO Unibank.
-Total lease payments presented as part of Occupancy and Equipment-related Expenses account under Operating Costs and Expenses in the statements of income amounted to P13.6 in 2018 and P13.6 in 2017.
+Total lease payments presented as part of Occupancy and Equipment-related Expenses account under Operating Costs and Expenses in the statements of income amounted to P13.6 in 2018.